parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 &nbsp;

-2) Visiting the Athena page should prompt you with one notification about the "new Athena console experience".
-You can just click the "X" to remove it.
+2) If you are prompted to visit the new Athena console experience, do it.
+We want to use the latest and greatest!

 &nbsp;